mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     types, i.e. into isotropic, anisotropic and microflake phase functions.

-    This can be used to optimize implementatons to for example have less overhead if the phase function is not a microflake phase function.
+    This can be used to optimize implementations to for example have less overhead if the phase function is not a microflake phase function.

     Members:

     .. py:data:: Empty

     .. py:data:: Isotropic

     .. py:data:: Anisotropic

     .. py:data:: Microflake

     .. py:method:: __init__(self, value)